-After learning about our 2022 program below, register for an audition HERE.
+After learning more about Summer Dance Program 2023 by reading below, register for an audition HERE.

 Summer Dance Program brings together year-round faculty from Boston Ballet School, professional dancers from Boston Ballet, and guest artists from around the country to share their expertise with students.

-While a full faculty roster will be in development up through the start of the program, students can expect to work with some of the following teachers this summer:
+While a full faculty roster is still in development, students can expect to see the following teachers this summer:

 Tamara King, Principal, Boston Ballet School

 Joan Boada, Associate Director of Boston Ballet II

 Miranda Weese, Interim Director of Dance, Boston Ballet School’s Professional Division at Walnut Hill

 Boston Ballet Dancers